TrostAft/TrostAft.github.io/source.md

 ##About Me
 - Math and CS guy
-- Likes numerical stuff and low level CS projects
+- Likes Numerical and Algebraic stuff.
 - Has a tendency to start small modules and never finish them
 - See [my Github](https://www.github.com/TrostAft)
 - Not great at web design (sorry)